Curious about blockchain size? We will cover everything related to blockchain size, the limits, and whether it can create issues in the future.

 On the contrary, our only hope is cheap hardware in the near future.
 Terabytes of storage won’t be an issue, and also processing power can grow exponentially, making transaction validation much easier.

 Want to know more about blockchain technology?
 Check out our ultimate blockchain definitions guide right now!

 How Does It Affect Blockchain-Based Projects?

 So, does the problem impact startups that are building their application on top of Ethereum and bitcoin?
 Well, it depends on how the two blockchain technologies evolve with time.
 Right now, startups shouldn’t worry about the size.

-Ethereum blockchain already offers the process of pruning, which results in using fewer blockchain data compared to what is needed by a full node.
+Ethereum blockchain already offers pruning, which results in fewer blockchain data than what is needed by a full node.
 Bitcoin, however, doesn’t support pruning yet.
 If someone prunes the bitcoin, they will lose the full node status.

 Without a proper business model in mind, it’s difficult to use blockchain as leverage.
 Check out our ultimate blockchain implementation strategy to learn more about developing blockchain.

 Blockchain size is not the top problem that needs to be resolved.
 In fact, it is the scalability and transaction speed that are the main focus now.

 So, what do you think about blockchain ledger size, including bitcoin and Ethereum?
 Also, there are many more blockchain projects around that focuses on saving space and making it as much as efficient as possible.
 If you are just a starter and want to more about blockchain technology, we recommend enrolling in our free blockchain course as it focuses on the core concepts of blockchain more thoroughly.